 Our students display a range of interests and experience; they include recent college graduates, post-career professionals, working journalists, secondary school teachers, editors, and professors seeking to make a transition from scholarly to creative writing.
 Some arrive with full-time lives to seek part-time studies.
 Others come as full-time students who find the affordable off-season housing in the Hamptons to be an extremely agreeable way to pursue the writing life.

 Manhattan track students, poor dears, are actually required to take at least one working vacation in the Hamptons.
-Finally, during the winter break, we offer opportunities to take workshops abroad, in Florence, Italy and the Turkana Basin, Kenya.
+Finally, during the winter break, we offer opportunities to take workshops abroad, in such locations as Florence, Italy; Havana, Cuba; and the Turkana Basin, Kenya.

 All of our courses, whether in creative writing or literature, are taught by practicing writers who are themselves producing original work.
 Our full-time core faculty is joined by a regular cast of over thirty visiting writers who provide creative breadth to the program or bring expertise in more specialized areas of creative writing.

-These distinguished visitors rotate into the schedule throughout the year, teaching in the regular term at Southampton or Manhattan, in the summer at Southampton, or in the winter sessions in Florence or Kenya.
+These distinguished authors rotate into the schedule throughout the year, teaching in the regular term at Southampton or Manhattan, in the summer at Southampton, or in the winter sessions.

 All our faculty members, full time and visiting, have joined us because they care about encouraging new voices.